 Mr. FUNG Siu Por, Lawrence is a Director and a shareholder of Roctec Technology Limited.
 Mr. CHU Yu Lun is a shareholder of Roctec Technology Limited.

-Wayca Development Limited and Blessing Farm Limited are beneficially owned by Mr. SHEK Kang Chuen, the beneficial shareholder and a Director of the Company.
+Wayca Development Limited is beneficially owned by Mr. SHEK Kang Chuen, the beneficial shareholder and a Director of the Company.

-Hong Kong Economic Times Holdings Limited 96 Annual Report • 2014/2015
+Hong Kong Economic Times Holdings Limited 92 Annual Report • 2015/2016